robolibs/zoneout/README.md

 Zoneout
 ===

-A C++ header-only library for managing robots operation zones and spaces based on raster and vector maps
+A Header-Only C++ Library for Advanced Workspace Zone Engineering with Raster & Vector Map Integration

 ---